andrewvergel/finetuning-axoloti/README.md

 outputs/mistral-lora/
 ```

+Inside this directory, you'll find:
+- `checkpoint-XXX/`: Training checkpoints saved during training
+- `adapter_model.safetensors`: Final LoRA adapter weights
+- `adapter_config.json`: LoRA adapter configuration
+- `tokenizer files`: Tokenizer configuration

 ### Common Training Errors and Solutions

+**Error: `401 Unauthorized` or `Repository Not Found: meta-llama/Llama-3-8B-Instruct`**

+This error occurs when you try to download a model that requires authentication or license acceptance. **Solution:**
+1. Configure Hugging Face access (see Section 6)
+2. Run `huggingface-cli login` and paste your token
+3. Accept the model license on Hugging Face (visit the model's page and click "Agree and access repository")
+4. Verify access: `python3 -c "from transformers import AutoConfig; AutoConfig.from_pretrained('model-name')"`

+**Alternative:** Use a public model that doesn't require authentication (e.g., `mistralai/Mistral-7B-Instruct-v0.3` or `microsoft/Phi-3-mini-4k-instruct`).

 **Error: `ValueError: No target_modules passed but also no target_parameters found.`**

-This error occurs when Axolotl cannot determine which layers to apply LoRA on. **Solution:** Add `target_modules` to your config file (see the config example above).
-Different models require different target modules - refer to the "Target Modules by Model Family" table in Section 7.
+This error occurs when Axolotl cannot determine which layers to apply LoRA on. **Solution:** Add `lora_target_modules` (NOT `target_modules`) to your config file (see the config example above). **Important:** Axolotl uses `lora_target_modules` as the key name - using `target_modules` will be ignored.
+Different models require different target modules - refer to the "Target Modules by Model Family" table in Section 8.

 **Error: `KeyError: 'output'` or dataset format errors**

 This means your dataset doesn't match the expected format. **Solution:** When using `type: alpaca`, ensure each line has `instruction`, `input`, and `output` fields (not `response`).
-See Section 6 for the correct dataset format.
+See Section 7 for the correct dataset format.

 **Error: `At least two of micro_batch_size, gradient_accumulation_steps, batch_size must be set`**